Caul: Epidemiology

 Birth with a caul is rare, occurring in fewer than 1 in 80,000 births.
 This statistic includes en-caul births, which occur more frequently than authentic caul births; therefore, authentic caul births are even more rare than indicated by the raw statistic.
 Most en-caul births are premature.
-Recent research has shown that surgical techniques during cesarean deliveries of severely premature infants that focus on delivering the infant with the caul intact can potentially increase the baby's chances of survival, as it protects the underdeveloped fetus from being harmed by the muscle contractions of the uterus, and from the doctors and nurses accidentally harming the fetus while removing it from the uterus.
+Research in the 2020s has shown that surgical techniques during cesarean deliveries of severely premature infants that focus on delivering the infant with the caul intact can potentially increase the baby's chances of survival, as it protects the underdeveloped fetus from being harmed by the muscle contractions of the uterus, and from the doctors and nurses accidentally harming the fetus while removing it from the uterus.

 Folk traditions

-According to Aelius Lampridius, the boy-emperor Diadumenian (208–218) was so named because he was born with a diadem formed by a rolled caul.
+According to the unreliable Historia Augusta, the boy-emperor Diadumenian (208–218) was so named because he was born with a diadem formed by a rolled caul.

 In medieval times, the appearance of a caul on a newborn baby was seen as a sign of good luck.
 It was considered an omen that the child was destined for greatness.
 Gathering the caul onto paper was considered an important tradition of childbirth: the midwife would rub a sheet of paper across the baby's head and face, pressing the material of the caul onto the paper.
 The caul would then be presented to the mother, to be kept as an heirloom.
-Some Early Modern European traditions linked caul birth to the ability to defend fertility and the harvest against the forces of evil, particularly witches and sorcerers.
+Some Early Modern European traditions linked caul birth to the ability to defend fertility and the harvest against the forces of evil, particularly witches and sorcerers such as the benandanti.
 (Note: The story of these so-called benandanti is recounted in Carlo Ginzburg's 1983 study.)

 Folklore developed suggesting that possession of a baby's caul would bring its bearer good luck and protect that person from death by drowning.
 Cauls were therefore highly prized by sailors.
 Medieval women often sold them to sailors for large sums of money; a caul was regarded as a valuable talisman.

-In Polish the idiom w czepku urodzony/a ('born in a bonnet'), in Italian nato/a con la camicia ('born with a shirt') and in French né(e) coiffé(e) ('born with a hat on') all describe a person who is always very lucky.
+In Polish the idiom w czepku urodzony/a lit. 'born in a bonnet', in Italian nato/a con la camicia lit. 'born with a shirt' and in French né(e) coiffé(e) lit. 'born with a hat on' all describe a person who is always very lucky.